flux77/merchant-of-venice/mov/readme.txt

 Thanks to the following people for providing additional code, patches or
 bugfixes:

-Daniel Makovec, Quentin Bossard, Peter Fradley, Bryan Lin, Alberto Nacher, Matthias Stöckel and Dennis van den Berg.
+Daniel Makovec, Quentin Bossard, Peter Fradley, Mark Hummel, Bryan Lin, Alberto Nacher, Matthias Stöckel and Dennis van den Berg.

 And the following for providing translations: